 Orthodontic wires can snap or come loose.
 If this happens expect the wire to poke out from the teeth and cut the gums.
 Until the opportunity to have it rectified comes, you can work the wire back into position.
 Use tweezers for this.
 Use wax to hold the wire in place and be gentle around your mouth.

 Brackets hold the wires to the teeth.
 Sometimes, they will detach from the tooth.
 This is an issue that needs attention as soon as possible.

 Leave it hanging and call your provider

 You may have broken the bracket eating or playing sport.
-In this case, the bracket will hang on the wire and simply hang there.
+In this case, the bracket will hang on the wire and stay there.
 DO NOT touch it.
 Leave it hanging and call your provider.
-It’s a frustrating problem that will cause you to be uncomfortable until it’s dealt with properly.
+It’s a frustrating problem that will cause discomfort until it’s dealt with properly.

 Other Pandemic Issues